AndrewSouthpaw/git-env-setup-for-Hack-Reactor/README.md

 git-env-setup-for-Hack-Reactor
 ==============================

-Dotfile for setting up git environment: aliases and git flow on the Hack Reactor computers.
-(That means using `zsh`.)
+Dotfile for setting up git environment: aliases and git flow on the Hack Reactor computers (or your personal use, really...).

 # How to Use

 1. Download the file
 2. Navigate to file in Terminal
+3. (For the next two steps: Replace `<bash/zsh>` with the appropriate filename, depending on whether you're running `bash` or `zsh`.)
-3. Change permissions on it: `chmod 700 setup.sh`
+4. Change permissions on it: `chmod 700 setup-<bash/zsh>.sh`
-4. Run the script: `./setup.sh`
+5. Run the script: `./setup-<bash/zsh>.sh`.

 # What gets installed